praecipula/stereo_correlation/README.md

 * Generation of 3d scene from correlation data (construct geometry in OpenGL which allows small amounts of rotation and translation of the recreated scene)

-Given the autocorrelation algorithm described above, if enough points of correlation can be found, a 3d scene can be recreated from the 2d images.
-The direction of horizontal shift from the view plane point (left or right) determines a point's forward or backward location in the 3d scene; the degree of horizontal shift (displacement in pixels) determines the degree of displacement from the image plane.
-These data can be used to create a mesh that can be textured with the images in order to recreate a 3d scene that can be slightly panned and tilted to recreate novel views of the original scene, within the limits of the displacement of the cameras to capture.
-This can be used to create an "advanced wigglegram", for instance, where the image can be smoothly animated between the left and right images, or displayed easily in hardware capable of displaying 3d scenes in stereo (e.g. Oculus Rift).
-This can also be used to shrink the interpupilary distance between images, or to simulate toe-in and parallel views of the eye, by rendering the scene with different camera parameters than the ones used to capture the original images.
+Given the autocorrelation algorithm described above, if enough points of correlation can be found, the degree of horizontal shift (displacement in pixels) for each point can determine the degree of displacement from the image plane.
+In other words, a correlation can be seen as two vectors projecting from the two cameras; assuming a model where the cameras are planar and separated by their interocular distance, these two vectors converge to intersect at the real-world location of the geometry.
+These data can be used to create a point cloud, which can be meshed and textured with the images in order to recreate a 3d scene that can be slightly panned and tilted to recreate novel views of the original scene, within the limits of the displacement of the original cameras to capture (otherwise, there will be no texture data available for occluded objects).
+This can be used for an interactive view, or create an "advanced wigglegram" where the image can be smoothly animated between the left and right images, or displayed easily in hardware capable of displaying 3d scenes in stereo (e.g. Oculus Rift).
+This can also be used to virtually shrink the interpupilary distance between images for closer or macro shots, or to simulate toe-in and parallel views of the eye, by rendering the scene with different camera parameters than the ones used to capture the original images.